Baqiwaqi/Biz_Brew/README.md

 # Biz Brew
 A Flutter Firebase project for my internship.

-## What the project does
+## Overview

 This project is a starting point for developing a Flutter Firebase application.
 The project is to view the coffee preferences of your colleagues.
-Beside viewing your colleagues preferences you can set your own preference coupled with our own account.
+Beside viewing your colleagues preferences you can set your own preference coupled with your own account.

 ## Requirements

-- Overview of coffee prefere
+- Display coffee preferences
 - Firebase Authentication
 - Register coffee preferencences of the employees
   - Number of sugars